sage-develop/why/products/trade_finance_products.v3.md

 This is a pre-shipment service for sellers

-- Use when the buyer and seller have agreed to settle the trade using a Letter of Credit.
+- First, check if the seller is using a Domestic or International transaction.
-- Confirmation can only be added as an add-on after Letter of Credit Advising.
-- Confirmation increases cost because the seller’s bank takes on additional risk.
-- Use when the seller values security of payment over cost savings.
-- Applicable to both **international and domestic** trade.
-- In domestic trade, use when the seller doesn’t trust buyer’s bank and wants to transfer **counter party risk** to their own bank
-- In international trade, use when the seller wants to transfer **counter party sovereign risk** to their local bank.
-- Use when trading with new buyers, unfamiliar partners, or higher-risk countries.
-- Use when the seller wants to add assurance of payment by to rely on a domestic/local bank instead of the issuing bank alone.
+- If the seller is doing Domestic transaction, are they worried about a **counterparty risk**, if yes, the seller can use Letter of Credit Confirmation.
+- If the seller is doing International transaction, are they worried about a **counterparty sovereign risk**, if yes, the seller can use Letter of Credit Confirmation.
-- After selecting this product, the seller can also continue to choose others.
+- If the seller has no concern about the counter party risk or counter party sovereign risk, the seller can continue to choose other products.

 #### 4. Assignment of Proceeds under Letter of Credit

 This is pre-shipment service for sellers

-- Use when the buyer and seller have agreed to settle the trade using a Letter of Credit.
-- Assignment can be done whether or not the LC is transferable.
-- Assignment only passes on the right to receive money under the LC; the seller still must fulfill all LC terms and present compliant documents.
-- Use when the seller wants to **redirect payments** to third parties involved in fulfilling the order.
+- Use if the seller wants to **redirect payments** to third parties involved in fulfilling the order.
-- Use when the seller wants to repay the bank directly from LC proceeds.
-- Simplifies settlement by allowing funds to go directly to the intended party instead of passing through the seller.
 - After selecting this product, the seller can also continue to choose others.

 #### 5. Letter of Credit Transferring

 For the Seller or trading company that acts as a **middleman** and doesn't actually make the goods.

-- Available only when the buyer and seller agree to settle trade using a **transferable Letter of Credit.**
+- Only available if the LC is transferrable.
-- Allows the seller to avoid using their own cash to pay the supplier upfront.
+- If the LC is not transferrable, the seller can consider using Assignment of Proceeds under Letter of Credit instead or pay the supplier directly.
-- Use when the seller wants to secure a profit margin by transferring a smaller amount to the supplier.
 - Suitable for middlemen who do not manufacture or ship goods but want to manage the trade flow and maintain control.
-- If the LC is not transferable, the seller must use alternatives such as Assignment of Proceeds under Letter of Credit or paying the supplier directly.
+- If the seller is a middleman and chooses this product, the flow ends here.

 #### 16. Packing Credit for Exporters